-Fruit flies
+- Fruit flies

-This product is a neurotoxin which works by stimulating affected insect species until they become exhausted, cease eating and die.
+This product is a neurotoxin provides pest control by stimulating affected insect species until they become exhausted, cease eating and die.

 When insects come in contact with the substance or ingest it, their muscles begin to flex involuntarily.

 This causes paralysis and death in fairly short order.
 The bugs will be dead within a day or two.

 The substance is most effective against thrips and caterpillars, so it is very popular among flower gardeners.

 Caterpillars and thrips are two of the most common pests for both perennial and annual flowers.

 Bt is another well-known all-natural pesticide that is very effective against caterpillars eating leaves.
 Bt is also safe for people, pets, and adult bugs, but it does not have staying power.

 Bt is only effective for a day or two, but this natural pesticidal substance that contains spinosad remains effective for as long as a month, sometimes longer depending upon conditions and method of application. [source]

 The bacterium is also useful as a seed treatment.